SoCal TMJ & Headache — Los Angeles

 Coordination of high-field MRI via preferred partners to evaluate neurovascular compression

-ICOP-based diagnosis: classic TN, secondary TN, or idiopathic orofacial pain
+ICOP-based classification: classic TN, secondary TN, or idiopathic orofacial pain

 Differential diagnosis excluding postherpetic neuralgia, MS, and tumor-related presentations

-Output: A confirmed neurological diagnosis with ICOP subtype identification.
+Output: A neurological diagnosis with ICOP subtype classification.

 STEP 03Individualized